Egypt Residential Property Market Analysis 2025

-Real estate prices rose strongly by 41.9% (6.1% in real terms) during 2023, following annual growth of 25.4% in 2022 and 3.6% in 2021, and a y-o-y decline of 9.6% in 2020.
+Real estate prices were up by 18.2% during 2024 (but down by 4.8% in real terms), following annual growth of 41.9% in 2023, 25.4% in 2022, and 3.6% in 2021 and a y-o-y decline of 9.6% in 2020.

-Egypt's house price annual change
+Egypt's house price annual change:

 President Abdel Fattah el-Sisi recently removed the last restrictions on foreign ownership of land and property in Egypt, in an effort to buoy the housing market.
 He also allowed the government, the biggest landowner in Egypt, to use its land for public-private partnership schemes.
 These improvements, together with the fundamentally strong local demand, are now beginning to boost the housing market and the overall economy in general.